Best kid attractions in Denmark

 In Denmark, you find high-class attractions like amusement parks, museums for kids, playgrounds and not to forget thousands of kilometres of unspoilt beaches

 Just visit one of Denmark’s national museums.
 Most of them have special areas for kids, where they can get stuck in with drawing, painting, exploring exhibitions.

 What about visit one of Denmark`s fascinating Science Centres, where children and adults alike can get hands-on science experiences.

 Denmark is covered with well-equipped public playgrounds.
 These are great places to take your children, and perhaps also get to know some local Danish children.
 Public playgrounds are mostly in parks, but you can also find playgrounds in some forests.
-Get information from the local tourist office about how to find the nearest playground.

 What to do on a day tour

 Because of the small distance in Denmark is an easy country to move around with kids.
 The offers are also plenty, it is easy to take public transport and organise car hire.

 This means, if you visit Copenhagen, it is possible to bring your children on a tour to the Kronborg "Shakespeare" Castle in the morning, sail in a Viking ship on Roskilde Fjord in the afternoon, and end the day with an exhilarating evening in the Tivoli Gardens in the evening.